-- a) Ward Disaster Management planning cannot address all potential emergencies or major disasters, nor can it cover all existing vulnerabilities or impact. - b) Priority of response will be to protect life, public property, the environment and the economy of the ward community. - Delivery of routine civic services to citizens at the ward level will likely be impacted by an c) emergency or major disaster and may be reduced or cease for an undetermined period of time.
+- a) Ward Disaster Management planning cannot address all potential emergencies or major disasters, nor can it cover all existing vulnerabilities or impact. - b) Priority of response will be to protect life, public property, the environment and the economy of the ward community.

+- c) Delivery of routine civic services to citizens at the ward level will likely be impacted by an emergency or major disaster and may be reduced or cease for an undetermined period of time.
 Continuation and restoration of services will be prioritized by the impact to ward citizens and resources available. - d) Some emergencies or major disasters covering multiple wards will give enough warning for appropriate notifications to be issued allowing for some level of preparedness, including possible evacuation or relocation, as appropriate.
-Other emergencies or major disasters will occur with no advance warning.

-e) In the event of a major widespread disaster, outside assistance from District, State and National and terrain.
+Other emergencies or major disasters will occur with no advance warning. - e) In the event of a major widespread disaster, outside assistance from District, State and National agencies may be limited or disrupted for an extended period of time given the topography and terrain.